 If your electricity contract is about to expire, compare prices before renewing.

-Most providers assume that once you sign up and start service, you won’t bother switching providers at renewal time and then jack up your rate to make it more profitable for them.
+Most providers assume that once you sign up and start service, you won’t bother switching providers at renewal time and then jack up your rate to make it more profitable.

 Get all the details on how electricity renewals work in Texas and save yourself some money.